Heather/Failess/readme.md

 Suggestion: There is more interesting project I suggest to use https://github.com/danfinch/fmarkup

-But personally I like my project more because I don't really need generate HTML and I find my code more flexible for myself.
+But personally I like my project more because I don't really need generate HTML, there is https://github.com/NemerleWeb/NemerleWeb

+And I find my code more flexible for myself.

 Fake integration:
 -----------------